 We will talk about tiering in-depth in the next section, but for now, let's just say that you can categorise potential customers depending on the size of the opportunity and the likelihood of success in three tiers:

-We've talked about how Account-Based Marketing provides a personalised experience for the customers.
-At this stage, you can personalise content, messaging and develop specific actions that are relevant to the needs of your potential target accounts.
+We've talked about how Account-Based Marketing provides a personalised experience for customers.
+At this stage, you can personalise content and messaging and develop specific actions that are relevant to the needs of your potential target accounts.

 So, how are you going to reach out to these people specifically?
 You need to decide how you will deliver your message at the right time to these organisations.

-Some common marketing channels are used in ABM:
+Some common marketing channels used in ABM are

 You need to design a plan that specifies the sequence of work that's going to be done to reach a decision-maker or to close a target account.
 It is paramount to design a play that is both multi-touch and multi-channel.

 You've done your homework; now it's time to have some fun and execute your plan!

 While you step into action, you must keep an eye on how you will measure your results.

 These questions can help you identify indicators to track your progress:

 You will learn a lot as you measure your work.
 This information will help you adjust your process and see where you need to improve.